rcpch/digital-growth-charts-server/docs/developer/faqs-for-developers.md

 ## Q: Why did you build the API in Python?

-**A**:

-- Python has become the de-facto language of the scientific and bioinformatics communities.
+**A**: Python has become the de-facto language of the scientific and bioinformatics communities.
+Also:

-- Most of the packages we needed were '1st party' ie maintained by the PSF
+Most of the packages we needed were '1st party' ie maintained by the PSF, and therefore have a level of reliability and provenance which we liked.

-- We think it's a nice language to use.
+We think it's a nice and easily readable language to use, as well as being powerful enough to be capable of doing what we needed.

-- It's accessible to clinicians who want to learn to code, and it's easy enough to learn that it's taught in schools.

-- It has everything we needed for building an API and web layers we needed.
+It's accessible to clinicians who want to learn to code, and it's easy enough to learn that it's taught in schools.
+Python has everything we needed for building an API, demo sites, web platforms, etc.

+!!!quote
     Marcus Baw wrote a blog post on ['Why Python..'](https://marcus-baw.medium.com/why-we-chose-python-for-the-rcpch-digital-growth-charts-project-2d61e2766c3b) which has a little more detail.

 *[PSF]: Python Software Foundation